-Jackson Hole Airport Wildlife Hazard and Habitat Restoration EA
+Jackson Hole Airport Wildlife Hazard Management Plan EA

 The National Park Service is preparing an environmental assessment and associated biological assessment to analyze alternatives for management outlined in the September 2014, Jackson Hole Airport, Wildlife Hazard Management Plan, in Grand Teton National Park, Wyoming.
 The plan provides a well-defined set of policies, goals, and standards that will be implemented to reduce the risk of wildlife strikes to aircraft.
 The National Park Service is inviting the Jackson Hole Airport Board and the Federal Aviation Administration to participate as cooperating agencies.